kevinywlui/langclass/README.md

 The data was retrieve from the [Rosetta Code Project](https://rosettacode.org/wiki/Rosetta_Code) using this git repo:
 <https://github.com/acmeism/RosettaCodeData>.
 The features is a code snippet
 and the labels are programming languages.
-For example.

 ### Tokenization